Wind Chill Warning from SAT 6:00 PM CST until SUN 12:00 PM CST

-Wind Chill Warning from SAT 6:00 PM CST until SUN 12:00 PM CSTNew
+Wind Chill Warning from SAT 6:00 PM CST until SUN 12:00 PM CSTUpdated

 Issued by National Weather Service – LaCrosse, WI

-…WIND CHILL WARNING IN EFFECT FROM 6 PM THIS EVENING TO NOON
+…WIND CHILL WARNING REMAINS IN EFFECT FROM 6 PM THIS EVENING TO

 * WHERE…Portions of central, north central, southwest and west